srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/14-Manage access with RBAC.md

 ![image](https://user-images.githubusercontent.com/89808319/144266949-f19d91ab-31d6-4c8b-af36-c00035925cf0.png)

  7. Switch to the **Role assignments** tab of the **myRGRBAC - Access control (IAM)** blade, click **+ Add** and then click **Add role assignment**.
 Search for the Virtual Machine Contributor role and select.
 Switch to the "Members" tab and Assign access to: the user, group, or service principal.
-Then click + Select members and type in your name to the popup search function and hit 'select.'
-Then hit 'Review and Assign'
+Then click + Select members and type your azure account name to the popup search function and hit 'select.'
+Then hit 'Review and Assign'.

     ![image](https://user-images.githubusercontent.com/89808319/144266255-3a0f8574-9358-4c21-8f95-3503747e77c8.png)